 Levitation Ceremonies

 At the core of this exploration lies the Pasaquoyan levitation suit—a powerful technological symbol within St. Eom's mythos.
-In this context, levitation redefines freedom as a visceral act of rebellion—a bold ascent that challenges both gravity and logic.
+In this context, levitation redefines freedom as a visceral act of rebellion.

 In the second act, the performance returns to Pasaquan—St. Eom’s seven‑acre Pre‑Columbian, psychedelic wonderland.
 Here, the Pasaquoyan levitation suit comes home, and levitation is attempted once more amongst Pasaquan’s vibrant landscape.